News

 When you start taking marine collagen, you naturally desire to see results as soon as possible.
 However, it may take a while before it works because collagen turnover is a bit slow.
 With consistent dosage, you might realise changes in 8 – 12 weeks, which is the average time the skin requires to repair and rejuvenate.

-You can keep taking collagen supplements as long as you want - in fact, the longer the better!
+You can keep taking collagen supplements as long as you want - in fact, the longer, the better!
 Studies have shown that it can take 12 months of daily supplementation to see the benefits for bone density start to materialise.
 If you stop taking collagen, the benefits you have experienced from your supplement may start to disappear within 3 months.
-You can continue taking collagen indefinitely and it's just as safe as consuming any other protein.
+You can continue taking collagen indefinitely, and it's just as safe as consuming any other protein.

 Note that there are 50 calories and zero sugars in 14 grams of collagen peptide.
 Suppose you take 10g of marine collagen every day - this will amount to 35.71 calories.
 It is very unlikely that you will gain weight unless you consume 300 - 500 calories per day.
 Remember that excess intake of proteins can cause weight gain, but taking marine collagen in the recommended dose may not increase your body mass.